top of page

 Collaborating with Maggie Greyson

-Recently, Claudia had the opportunity to share her Fellowship report with Visiting Research Fellow Maggie Greyson from Canada, who specialises in futures experiential processes in museums.
+Recently, Claudia had the opportunity to share her Fellowship report with Visiting Research Fellow Maggie Greyson from Canada, an award winning futurist and museum designer.
 Maggie found Claudia’s report findings valuable, noting that the techniques outlined were applied effectively throughout the FOREVER exhibition.
-She also highlighted the accessibility of Claudia’s approach, which presented complex ideas in a format not commonly encountered in museum literature.
-Maggie is now sharing the report within her international network of museum designers and futurists, further amplifying its reach.
-Maggie and Claudia plan to engage in a more in-depth exchange of knowledge whilst Maggie is in Australia.
+Maggie highlighted the accessibility of Claudia’s approach, which presented complex ideas in a format not commonly encountered in museum literature.

 FOREVER